rockabetty/caveart/README.md

 │ │ ├── sql-helpers/ # Helper functions for query building
 ```
 #### Atomic Design
-We follow the atomic design methodology to structure our UI components.
+Follow the atomic design methodology to structure UI components.
 To learn more about this methodology, visit [Atomic Design By Brad Frost](https://atomicdesign.bradfrost.com).

 #### API naming strategy
-We utilize a RESTful API and highly recommend descriptive naming for files and folders.
+Utilize a RESTful API and descriptive naming for files and folders.
 Avoid generic names like 'misc' or 'utils' to ensure clarity.
 Check out [Git's best practices](https://www.freecodecamp.org/news/how-to-use-git-best-practices-for-beginners/#:~:text=To%20get%20the%20most%20out,pull%20requests%20for%20code%20reviews.).

 - **Use sub-paths** for significantly different response formats:
   - `/api/content`: Returns nested content warning definitions.